ebelious/Self-Hosted/Auto Mount Network Shares.md

-Auto Mount SMB Share on Boot
+Auto-Mount SMB Share on Boot
 - Make a mount directory on the system for the SMB share to mount to
 - modify `/etc/fstab`